 Following is a list of things that, if considered, can help to eliminate or dramatically reduce the likelihood of delamination problems on floors.

 Wash epoxy and polyurethane floors with Fortis Floor Prep before the sanding process, particularly in kitchens and around tables.

 Keep application equipment clean.

 Do not use mixed systems, use only recommended products.
 Re‐sand existing old floors, changing sandpaper and screens for each coat

-Unfortunately, in most cases a total re‐sand and repeating the coating process, covering all bases, is require and the only guarantee to fix a de-lamination problem on a floor.
+Unfortunately, in most cases, a total re‐sand and repeating the coating process, covering all bases guarantees to fix a de-lamination problem on a floor.
 If de-lamination is only in small areas a patch and buff be an option (Technical Note #5)